mzaman/insight-cms/SCRIPTS.md

 ### `restart`
 **Usage**: `./restart`
 **Description**: This script restarts the Docker containers using `docker-compose restart`.
-It is used when you need to restart containers without bringing them down completely.
+It is used when you need to restart containers without fully bringing them down.
 **Example**:
 ```bash
 ./restart